marcelldls/PyTangoDemo/README.md

 - A skeleton device made using Pogo
 - A programatically built device class using PyTango framework has also been implemented (default).

-Selection is done by removing the special characters in the config file.
+Selection is done by specifying the config file.

 ## Open issues
 - test_context (--test argument) seems to be a native PyTango way to execute a no database server but fails to execute a Pogo class (possibly due to python incompatibility 2.7 vs 3.7).
 Not yet clear why to use this over a --nodb option but I added it.